 Cook 45 min

-Serves 2 as a main, four as a starter
+Serves two as a primary, four as a starter

 For the pancakes